Christian Yelich Player Props: Brewers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.96 team ERA that ranks 27th among all MLB pitching staffs.
+- The Nationals have a 4.94 team ERA that ranks 27th across all MLB pitching staffs.

-- Nationals pitchers combine to allow 152 total home runs at a rate of 1.4 per game (most in baseball).
+- The Nationals allow the most home runs in baseball (153 total, 1.4 per game).

-- The Nationals are sending Irvin (3-5) to the mound for his 16th start of the season.
-He is 3-5 with a 5.09 ERA and 60 strikeouts through 74 1/3 innings pitched.

-- His most recent appearance was on Wednesday against the Colorado Rockies, when the righty threw six innings, surrendering four earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.